 Comparison

-Compare shared mobile proxy pools with GatePilot dedicated mobile identity for AI agents: real SIM-backed devices, phone numbers, policy controls, and audit logs.
+Compare shared mobile proxy pools with GatePilot mobile identity: physical devices, real SIMs, carrier IPs, assigned phone metadata, and route health.

 Capabilities